CharlotteAnning/charlotteanning/README.md

 I am currently searching for a data analytics job so I thought I would showcase some of my work!

-- 🌱 Creativity is the repository that exhibits some of the ways I got creative in both my BSc and MSc
+- Python shows some of my recent fun projects with Python 🐍
-- 🔭 Shows my work with Python
+- Creativity is the repository that exhibits some of the ways I got creative in both my BSc and MSc 👩‍🎨
-- 🤔 Shows my work with Excel
+- LIFE4136_rotation3 is one of my MSc rotations which used Python, C, Shell and R to explore ploidy patterns in Arabidopsis 🌸
-- 😄 Shows my work with R
+- Coming soon: my work with Excel!! 📊

 <!--
 **LottieAnning/lottieanning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.